-A puffed-up tail says, “I’m scared,” a low, straight tail says, “I’m ready to attack” and a vertical tail says “Hello, I’m pleased to see you!”.
-If a cat wraps their tail around you, this is a sign of trust.
-And If a cat swishes their tail from side to side, they are probably deep in concentration.
+A puffed-up tail says, “I’m scared,” a low, straight tail says, “I’m ready to attack”, and a vertical tail says “I’m pleased to see you!”.
+If a cat wraps its tail around you, this is a sign of trust.
+And If a cat swishes its tail from side to side, it is likely deep in concentration.

 Why Do Cats Have Tails?

 The tail is an integral part of the cat’s anatomy.
 The tail is referred to as the “fifth limb.”
 So, why is a cat’s tail so important?
 It has 3 basic functions:

 - Communication – Cats use their tails to communicate with other animals and humans.
 They can express feelings such as fear, anger, trust, or contentment.
 Cats can also scent-mark using the scent-glands at the base of their tail.

 - Temperature regulation – Cats with bushy tails, such as Maine Coon cats, can cuddle their tail to keep warm.
 Cats originating from hot climates, such as Siamese, have thin tails that help them stay cool.